 - Because of its best GPS satellite readings, it is on standard with more significant and far more models and will supply data to you each time you use it.

-- Furthermore, its actual compass will retain your boat on track, supporting you concentrate on your fishing and not on navigation.
+- Furthermore, its actual compass will retain your boat on track, supporting you to concentrate on your fishing and not on navigation.

 - For its low power consumption and compact size, this model may lack some of the features available of larger models.